 The Plot of The Witcher Season 2

-The Witcher Season 2 will feature Kaer Morhen, a training ground for witchers and Geralt's childhood home.
+The Witcher Season 2 is based on Andrzej Sapkowski's novel Blood of Elves and the beginning of Time of Contempt, and it will feature Kaer Morhen, a training ground for witchers and Geralt's childhood home.

 Netflix released an official synopsis to tease what to expect from the Season 2 episodes:

 Convinced Yennefer's life was lost at the Battle of Sodden, Geralt of Rivia brings Princess Cirilla to the safest place he knows, his childhood home of Kaer Morhen.
 While the Continent's kings, elves, humans and demons strive for supremacy outside its walls, he must protect the girl from something far more dangerous: the mysterious power she possesses inside.

 From the synopsis, it sounds like Season 2 will feature Ciri's Witcher training will be under the tutelage of Vesemir (a confirmed character).